 Each private network is assigned a /24

 subnet from the available IP address space.
 The first usable IP address is assigned to a virtual bridge, and subsequent IP addresses to machines.
-Traffic flows through the network gateway and uses NAT for Internet access (internal traffic remains private).
+Traffic flows through the network gateway and uses NAT for internet access (internal traffic remains private).
 Private traffic uses a 10 Gbps backend network, with free ingress and egress.

-A VPN enables secure, encrypted communication over the Internet, allowing your machines to connect to a private network for remote data sharing.
+A VPN enables secure, encrypted communication over the internet, allowing your machines to connect to a private network for remote data sharing.
 Site-to-site VPNs establish a two-way encrypted tunnel between your private network and another location.
 Paperspace supports IPSec VPN tunnels for secure and encrypted communication.

 Peering is offered for select users, allowing machines to connect directly to datacenters for reliable data transfers.
 Peering enables direct connections between two or more networks, improving data transmission efficiency and reducing latency.
 Contact the Paperspace sales team for specific data transfer requirements.